By Melissa Salvatore

 BUSAN, South Korea -- While abortion in Korea is illegal, it is a widespread procedure with upwards of 350,000 abortions performed each year according to a government report.
 Whether it’s and unwanted child, or an unwanted gender, abortion touches the lives of people from all walks of life on the peninsula.
 And while it is federally banned the procedure is performed safely in clinics and hospitals, both public and private everywhere.
 I had come across this contradiction while researching Busan prior to my arrival.
 I took note of the information with the hope that I would never find myself in such a situation.

 No words I can write about the experience would adequately illustrate the shock, fear, and sorrow I experienced at that moment I discovered I was pregnant.
 I went on auto-pilot.
-I had recently added a local hospital [name removed to protect those involved] on Facebook, and contacted them right away.
+I had recently heard of a local hospital which offered translation services for foreigners, and contacted them right away.
 The woman in charge of handling translation cases had me send her an email with my basic information and asked me to come in immediately.
 She was a godsend fore me, sticking with me and giving me support through the entire ordeal.
-This hospital is famous in Busan for its gynecology/obstetrics department, and definitely the right place for women to go for whatever medical services they may require.

 I met with the doctor.
 An ultrasound was performed, confirming I was pregnant.
 Based on the dates of my last cycle, we determined that I’d conceived about three weeks earlier.
 I asked about abortion and at first – the doctor said it was illegal, then the translator said something to her in Korean and suddenly they were telling me how it could be done.
 There was initially a chance I would be referred elsewhere, but, in the end, the right strings were pulled and I was allowed to schedule an appointment for the following Saturday at the hospital.
 I still wasn’t sure I would go through with it, but knew that if I were to make that choice, I would want it done before the fetus could develop any further.